MULKHI/KS-Cucumber-Web-Automation/README.md

 # KS-Cucumber-Web-Automation
-Katalon Studio Automation test using BDD Cucumber Gherkin format in the folder
+Katalon Studio Automation test using BDD Cucumber

+Feature File in the folder /Include/features
+Step Definitions in the folder

 ## Why using BDD Cucumber